 When sorrow sits beside us, God is near

 Remember that Jesus wept at a graveside.
 He did not hurry the moment or scold the mourners.
 He joined them.
 That picture assures us that our tears are seen.
-Grief is not a failure of faith—it is a testimony to love.
+Grief is a sign of how deeply we love.
 As we hold memories like fragile treasures, we can trust that the Shepherd walks with us, step by step.

 Reflecting on Scripture together